 Progress towards the project was delayed due to the COVID 19 Pandemic, which resulted in reduced student enrollment and a lack of industry demand.
 As of the report date, the Foundation has resumed activity on the project.
-It was building teams and partnerships to accelerate this project.
+Additionally, most of the construction on the training bays at the facility was completed and all of the planned new equipment had been ordered.
+BPCC has also experienced steady growth in program graduates, certification completions, and industry partnerships.